rocket-man/fork-spring5-cert-study-notes/core/question08/question08.md

-# How are you going to create an ApplicationContext in an integration test ?
+# How are you going to create an ApplicationContext in an integration test?
 - Make sure that you have spring test dependency added
     - groupId: org.springframework
     - artifactId: spring-test